StoepselNeaty/CS-Analogies/README.md

 Pretty much what it says on the tin.
 A project to collect and publish analogies to help whoever understand computing topics.
-(Inspired by BetterExplained.com)
+(Inspired by BetterExplained.com).
+This project is ongoing.